Published On: Jun 02 2011 11:02:51 AM CDTUpdated On: Mar 24 2015 01:00:00 AM CDT

 Dana Delany has been one of our favorite female celebrity redheads back to her "China Beach" days.

 Hayley Williams, the lead singer of Paramore, was 15 when the band formed in 2004.
-The pop-punk outfit's fourth album is set to come out April 9, 2013.
+The pop-punk outfit's self-titled fourth album was released in April 2013.

-Over the course of more than two seasons from 2010 to 2012, the redheaded Scottish actress Karen Gillan had sci-fi geeks' hearts fluttering playing Amy Pond on the BBC series "Doctor Who"
+Over the course of more than two seasons from 2010 to 2012, redheaded Scottish actress Karen Gillan had sci-fi geeks' hearts fluttering by playing Amy Pond on the BBC series "Doctor Who."

 Actress Julianne Moore will always have a special place in the pantheon of those with red locks and freckled fair skin.